 A primary purpose of an investigation is to assess the quality of care and treatment delivered by a dentist to determine if it is unprofessional.

 After you make a complaint, additional information may be required from you.
-If you do not respond to requests form the ADA&C, your complaint may be dismissed.
+If you do not respond to requests form the CDSA, your complaint may be dismissed.
 Confidential and private information about you or the dentist concerning the complaint will be sent to you by registered mail.
 If you do not pick up your registered mail, the Complaints Director may stop the investigation and dismiss your complaint.